Skip to main content

 Hair Up to 90 days

-These timelines vary based on frequency of use, metabolism, age, weight, liver function, and whether the person has developed a physical dependence.
+Detection ranges vary based on dose, metabolism, age, weight, liver function, and whether the person has developed physical dependence.

-The half-life of Xanax® is approximately 11 hours in healthy adults.
-This means it takes 11 hours for the body to eliminate half of the drug.
-It generally takes five half-lives for a drug to fully clear the system.
+The half-life of alprazolam is often cited around 11 hours in healthy adults, meaning it takes about 11 hours for the body to eliminate half of the drug.
+Many medications take roughly five half-lives for most of a single dose to clear, though drug tests may detect metabolites beyond that window.

 Xanax® may remain in the body longer for: